Nachofra/final-esp-backend-3/README.md

 To stop the application and Docker containers, simply press `Ctrl + C` in the terminal where the `make start` command is running.

+## Things to improve (never)

+Implementation of the validator: I feel that using it every time in each handler is a bit awkward.
+I would consider a way to generalize its functionality.
+Also, its configuration and initialization (currently, everything is hard-coded).

+Deactivate dentists or patients and logically cancel their appointments.
+Currently, this causes conflicts, and you have to delete the appointments.

+More validations (there's always room for more validation).

+Improve the check for existence.
+In the updates, I have to retrieve the row by ID to check it.
+It's not very performant, but perhaps there are better or more generalized ways to do it.
+Doing it manually in the handler is not my preference, I think.

+Thats all :)))